GYPengDev/TinyCap/README.md

 In many cases, developers do not want:

-> Global device traffic
+> Full device traffic capture

 They want:

-> Current page context
+> Current page runtime visibility

 Including: